 Roman, Rooi roman

-Red roman are found in near-shore reefs around South Africa mainly from Cape Point to Port St Johns.
+Red Roman are found in near-shore reefs around South Africa mainly from Cape Point to Port St Johns.
 Management for the sector is considered partly effective.
-In South Africa this sector is principally managed through a total allowable effort (TAE) limitation and there are additional restrictions to protect overfished species such as bag (2 pp/pd) and minimum size limits (30 cm TL).
+In South Africa, this sector is principally managed through a total allowable effort (TAE) limitation and species-specific minimum size limits (30 cm TL).
 Recreational fishers are further restricted by a bag limit (2 pp/pd).
 There is concern over the impact of the continuously growing recreational sector as well as uncertainties surrounding the allocation of small-scale fishing rights.
 Some steps have been taken to implement an ecosystem approach to fisheries (EAF) management including the recent addition of 21 new Marine Protected Areas which are likely to provide additional protection to several linefish species.